cleanzr/dblink/docs/guide.md

 users can avoid installing sbt._

 ## 4. Run dblink
+**Comment to NM: I think we should tell the user to cd into examples to be more clear.
+**Comment: When I run the bash command below, I get the following: SPARK_HOME/bin/spark-submit: No match.

 Everything should now be in place to run dblink.
 As a test, you can try running the example provided with the source code for the RLdata500 data set.
 From within the `examples` directory, run the following command: